Topics Map > PAWS

 This article will provide instructions on how to set up and/or reconfigure Microsoft MFA for international use.

-When returning to their home country, some international students may have issues when trying to log into their accounts and authenticate with MFA via the phone call or text message option.
-To avoid issues logging into their account, it is recommended that international students enroll an iOS or Android device using the Authenticator app option with Microsoft MFA before traveling.
-Students can update their account information through the Microsoft 365 Security Info page.
+When traveling internationally, some users may have issues when trying to log into their accounts and authenticate with MFA via the phone call, text message, and push notification options.
+To avoid issues logging into their account, it is recommended that international users enroll an Android or iOS device using the Authenticator app option with Microsoft MFA before traveling.
+Users can update their account information through the Microsoft 365 Security Info page.
 This article will be broken up into the following parts:

 - Microsoft Authenticator (How to) Sign in another way